Section 5.6 – Cross Country State Championship

 - Cerebral Palsy - T35, T36, T37 or T38

-- The Athlete's name must appear on the AA Master List 14 days prior to the NSW PSSA State Cross Country Championship.
+the convener 14 days prior to the NSWPSSA State Cross Country

-- Athletes with a Physical classification must appear on the AA Master List with an official classification status of Provisional, Review or Confirmed National Classification.
+- Athletes with a Physical classification should appear on the AA Master List with an official classification status of Provisional or Review National Classification.

-- If an association enters an Athlete in a Multi Class event but the Athlete does not appear on the AA Master List, the association is to provide the Championship Convener with verification from the governing body 14 days prior to the commencement of the NSW PSSA State Cross Country Championship that the classification has been verified and the student will appear on the AA Master List when an update occurs.
+- If an association enters an Athlete in a Multi Class event but the Athlete does not appear on the AA or SIA Master Lists, the association is to provide the Championship Convener with classification documentation from the governing body 14 days prior to the commencement of the NSW PSSA State Cross Country Championship that the classification has been verified and the student will appear on the AA Master List when an update occurs.

 (iv) Multi Class Event Structure.

-- Placings for Primary events will be determined using Multi Disability formula i.e comparing the athletes time to the Athletics Australia 1500m Multi Disability Standard (MDS) time for their classification and determining the percentage.
-All percentages for all classifications will be calculated and the highest percentage wins, second highest second etc.
+Placings for Primary events will be determined using Baseline Performancee. comparing the athlete’s time to the Athletics Australia 1500m Baseline Performance for their classification and determining the percentage.
+All percentages for all classifications will be calculated and the highest percentage wins, second highest second etc. The calculation method for placings may change to be aligned to the School Sport Australia Multi Class event calculation system.

 (vii) State Selections

-(c) All competitors must compete in designated region/association uniform.
+(c) All competitors must compete in designated association uniform.
 NB The wearing of compression garments should be under such designated uniform.
-If the region/association does not have shorts as part of their official uniform and compression garments are worn in place, they must match the colour of their region/association uniform.
+If the association does not have shorts as part of their official uniform and compression garments are worn in place, they must match the colour of their association uniform.

 5.6.3 List of events